 Service to God by serving others is at the heart of spiritual education at Holy Spirit.
-Our service program is rooted int eh Gospel call and reflects our Catholic identity.
+Our service program is rooted in the Gospel call and reflects our Catholic identity.
 It is our goal to assist each student in embracing the values of the common good that comes from serving others and instilling the desire for a lifelong commitment to service within the community.

-Holy Spirit students complete at least one hundred (100) hours of service as a graduation requirement.
-Transfer students compete twenty-five (25) hours per school year while at Holy Spirit.
+High School Graduation Service Requirement: Holy Spirit students complete at least one hundred (100) hours of service as a graduation requirement, completing 25 hours per school year during high school.
+(Transfer students complete twenty-five (25) hours per school year while at Holy Spirit.)
 Service hours prior to Holy Spirit enrollment date will not transfer.
 Senior transfer students have until April of the second semester to complete their service hours.
 Incoming freshmen may begin community service projects as soon as they complete eighth grade.